QuentinRougemont/DemographicInference/README.md

 1. The possibility to explictly test alternative models of speciation such as models of divergence with continuous gene flow (IM models), models of secondary contact (SC models), models of strict alloptatric divergence (SI) or models of divergence with initial gene flow followed by isolation without gene flow (AM model).
 The models are implemented in the model_demo.py

 2. The possibility to integrate semipermeability in the demographic models of divergence with gene flow (IM2m, AM2m) and secondary contacts (SC2m).

+It is also possible to include various effect of linked selection (i.e. background selection, selective sweeps and hitchhiking effects) locally reducing Ne (IM2N, SI2N, AM2N, SC2N).
+These models can be combined to integrate both the effect of linked selection and of barriers to gene flow (IM2N2m, AM2N2mn SC2N2m).

 Modelling variable migration rates across the genome  is a simple way to capture the effect of genetic barriers to gene flow (due to genetic incompatibilities or local adaptation loci), that locally reduce gene flow and generate heterogeneous patterns of genomic divergence.

 Here, two categories of loci are considered to take into account these variable rates of gene flow across the genome, those that are "neutrally" exchanged (occurring in proportion P) and those with reduced effective migration rates (occurring in proportion 1-P).

-The models are also implemented in the script model_demo.py
+The same idea is used to define loci undergoing higher rates of drift.

+Details of the models are available here: `02-modifs_v2/unfolded/modeledemo_new_models.py`

+It is also possible to model population expansion and contraction but I ussually do not use these models to avoid overfitting.

 3. An improvement of the method that search for the global optimum of the likelihood function.

 Optimization is performed using a Simulated Annealing (SA) optimization procedure (implemented in the inference.py module) before BFGS optimization.

 In practice, one hot and one cold SA optimization are performed before  one additional round of BFGS optimization.
 See the script script_inference_anneal2_newton.py for further details.

 Of course, this does not preclude to perform multiple runs to check for convergence in likelihood estimations among independent runs.

 4. The error rate for ancestral allelic state identification in unfolded JSFS is taken into account by a misorientation parameter (O).